gavi210/UZH_ECMASCRIPT_PROJECT/meeting_notes/meeting03.md

 ## Meeting Overview

 - Discussion about what has been done
+- Based on the language bindings as a criteria to rule out engines it was decided to look at two engines using Rust bindings: Deno & QuickJs
 - Introduction to Deno code

 ## Actions for next week